alice-bc/Alice-group4-dashboard/README.md

 - Filter by **geographic group** and/or **country** in the sidebar to compare specific regions or countries
 - Selecting a filter switches the view from the global average to the selected lines only
 - Adjust the **year range** with the slider in the main area
-- Summary cards at the bottom update automatically based on the current filter state

 ---